j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/benchmarking.rst.txt

         b.iter(|| AIMove::new(game, mistake_probability));
     }

-The worst case is time is for a new game and a zero percent mistake probability.
+The worst case update time is for a new game and a zero percent mistake probability.
-Under these situations the :doc:`ai-algorithms` have to evaluate the entire problem space.
+Under this situation the :doc:`ai-algorithms` have to evaluate the entire problem space.

 The library's source code repository ``README.md`` file contains instructions on